leechseed/_setsunadev/_narratology_dir/narratology_overview_ai/_narratology_key_figures/_narratology_key_figures_propp_ai.md

 #### Definition

-- **Character roles**: Categories of characters identified by Vladimir Propp in his analysis of folktales.
+- **Archetypes of Action**: Categories of characters identified by Vladimir Propp in his analysis of folktales.
 These roles define the functions that characters play within the narrative structure, each contributing to the progression of the story.

 #### Explanation

-- Propp identified seven distinct character roles or "spheres of action" that recur across various folktales.
+- Propp identified seven distinct character roles or "Archetypes of Action" that recur across various folktales.
 These roles are not limited to single characters but represent functions that can be fulfilled by one or more characters within the narrative.
 The seven roles are:
      - **The Villain:** The antagonist who opposes the hero and creates obstacles.
      - **The Donor:** A character who prepares the hero or provides the hero with a magical object necessary for success in the quest.
      - **The Helper:** An ally who assists the hero throughout the journey, often providing support or guidance.